-Jazz Ensemble auditions will take place the Sunday before classes start, August 16, 2020 on the stage of Orr Auditorium, 10:00am - 5:00pm.
+Jazz Ensemble auditions will take place the Sunday before classes start, August 29, 2021 in Patterson Hall room 51, 11:00am - 5:00pm.
 The audition music and sign up sheet is available through this link.
 If you have issues making it to the audition, but would like to be part of jazz ensemble please contact Dr. Winfield at firstname.lastname@example.org or 724-946-7274.

 Director: Dr. Andrew Withington